flibedinsky/iatoolkit/docs/programming_guide.md

 **Purpose**: Manages the lifecycle of documents within the system.

 **Key Responsibilities:**
-- Document upload and validation
+- Document upload to the iatoolkit database: `documents` and `vsdocs`tables
+- Documents can be uploaded using the `/api/load` api-view (for a single document) or through `document_sources` defined in the `knowledge_base` section de `company.yaml` file.
+The batch load should be activaded by a cli command.
 - File format handling (PDF, DOCX, TXT, etc.)
 - Document chunking for vector storage
 - Metadata management